- Safety and Health Topics

 Employers are required to protect workers from inorganic lead exposure under OSHA lead standards covering general industry (1910.1025), shipyards (1915.1025), and construction (1926.62).
 The lead standards establish a permissible exposure limit (PEL) of 50 µg/m3 of lead over an eight-hour time-weighted-average for all employees covered.
 The standards also set an action level of 30 µg/m3, at which an employer must begin specific compliance activities.
 For more information on lead standard requirements go to the Standards section of this webpage.

-OSHA estimates that approximately 804,000 workers in general industry and an additional 838,000 workers in construction are potentially exposed to lead.
 Workers are exposed to lead as a result of the production, use, maintenance, recycling, and disposal of lead material and products.
 Lead exposure occurs in most industry sectors including construction, manufacturing, wholesale trade, transportation, remediation and even recreation.